-With ADIPEC returning to the Abu Dhabi National Exhibition Centre from November 13th, this article explores the prerequisites for setting up an oil and gas company in the capital, and outlines the role of the Supreme Petroleum Council within the process.
+With ADIPEC returning to the Abu Dhabi National Exhibition Centre, this article explores the prerequisites for setting up an oil and gas company in the capital, and outlines the role of the Supreme Petroleum Council within the process.

 Since the first event in 1984, ADIPEC has grown to become one of the largest oil and gas exhibitions in the world.
 Providing an unrivalled platform for global leaders to share their knowledge of the industry, the world-renowned conference acts to strengthen Abu Dhabi’s position as a global energy business hub.